 We are tentatively scheduled to mail all properties in Spartanburg County a Reappraisal Change of Assessment Notification on August 1, 2018.Once the notifications are mailed the 90 day deadline to appeal the Change of Assessment Notifications will be October 31, 2018.

 Any appeal received after October 31, 2018 must be processed for the 2019 tax year in accordance with the South Carolina Code of Laws Section 12-60-2510 (A)(3) which states, “In years when there is a notice of property tax assessment, the property taxpayer, within ninety days after the assessor mails the property tax assessment notice, must give the assessor written notice of objection to one or more of the following: the fair market value, the special use value, the assessment ratio, and the property tax assessment.”

 Please remember, filing an appeal does not extend the time to pay your tax notice.
 The tax notice must be paid by the due date.
 Penalties will apply if the tax notice is not paid by the date indicated on the notice.
 Upon resolution of the appeal, an adjusted tax notice will be prepared and the difference, if any, will be refunded or billed accordingly.
-The 2017 tax notices are due by Tuesday, January 16, 2018; tax notices unpaid after this date will incur penalties for late payment.
+The 2018 tax notices will be due by Tuesday, January 16, 2019; tax notices unpaid after this date will incur penalties for late payment.

 Owner Occupied Legal Residence Real Property